wolframkriesing/site-stitcher/content/blog-posts/2020/04/19-speed-up-the-build-process/index.md

 Here I am.
 I got to the point that my fan just made my machine take off, at least it sounded like.
 That was while I was running `npm run dev:start` which I use to continuously build the posts you are looking at, it uses a special [`inotifywait` setup][2] which runs the build process every time one file changes, no throttling or anything.
-Now imagine you switch git branches :).
+Now imagine you switch git branches.
 That triggered me to dig into the speed of the build process.\
 Blame it on me having a Mac and [using a Docker setup][1], 0:1 against me, totally right, but that's a different battle field, that I will come back to eventually.